CHTC/tutorial-CHTC-AF3/README.md

     #### 1. Checking for Pre-Staged AF3 Databases

     CHTC hosts a copy of the AlphaFold3 databases locally on certain machines.
 Machines with these databases advertise this resource availability using the `HasAlphafold3` HTCondor MachineAd.
 The script is able to run on machines with/without these databases pre-loaded.
-The script inspects `.machine.ad` to see whether the matched machine advertises the availbility of AF3 databases:
+The script inspects `.machine.ad` to see whether the matched machine advertises the availability of AF3 databases:

     ```bash
     HasAlphafold3 = true